 Look through the links provided to access information on performing your own home energy audits, tips on how to save on your electric bill, and even safety precautions to take around electricity.
 You can access your account information and make online bill payments.
 Take a moment to visit our website.
-Who knows, maybe you'll learn something new.
+We periodically update our website with product or service offerings, safety, or other newsworthy happenings.